EugeneKrapivin/locked-mode-restore-repro/README.md

 # Description

-This project shows how to centrally manage package versions using Nuget + MSBuild + target.props file.
+This project shows how to centrally manage package versions using Nuget + MSBuild + Directory.Build.target file.

 ## Repo description